makovalab-psu/AmpliCoNE-tool/README.md

 ## AmpliCoNE usage with other reference genomes / species

-Before running in a different species, you must first perform steps 1-3 below.
+Before running the tool on a dataset from a different species, you must first perform steps 1-3 below.
-This needs to be run only once, and then the resulting files can be reused when analyzing dataset from same species.
+This needs to be run only once, and the resulting files can be reused when analyzing datasets from the same species.
 After these steps, AmpliCoNE-count can be run for each sample to estimate copy number, as described above.